Natural disasters

 Earth

 The scale of earthquakes can vary massively.
 Some are only a tremor, while others result in a whole city being decimated.
 Different quakes require different preparation.
 The ability to predict the number, exact location and severity of an earthquake can not only save lives, but also prevent the hassle of overpreparation in less serious cases.
 Unfortunately, current forecasts of earthquakes are inaccurate and last minute.
 The only knowledge we have to help us make predictions is our knowledge of previous earthquakes.
+Geologists are still searching for indicators of earthquakes, measuring seismicity, strain and radio emissions in the hope they could help us identify some properties of upcoming earthquakes.
+AI has been put onto the case, studying seismic waves to predict earthquakes in advance, including their positions and severity.
+It hasn't managed this yet, but it has brought response times forward.

 Are earthquakes more likely during a full moon?
 What about during a supermoon?
 The moon exerts a significant visible effect on the water that covers so much of the Earth's surface – creating tides.
 Tides are greatest during a new moon[1].
 As such, it's logical to question whether the moon's gravity affects the molten rock beneath.
 To find out, scientists are tracking the frequency of earthquakes (of any size) and comparing them to the position of the moon, looking at whether there's any pattern in the number or magnitude of earthquakes throughout the lunar cycle.
-In April 2016, Professor Satoshi Ide from the University of Tokyo's Department of Earth and Planetary Science concluded that large earthquakes are more probable during periods of high tidal stress[2], but this is still a matter of debate.
+In April 2016, Professor Satoshi Ide from the University of Tokyo's Department of Earth and Planetary Science concluded that large earthquakes are more probable during periods of high tidal stress

 Learn more about /structure of the earth.